agilexrobotics/AgileX-Robotics-all-products-user-manuals/UserGuider_CN.md

 AgileX Robotics has developed a full line-up of industry-leading robotics chassis that fully meet all industries requirements, including general UGV, indoor AGV, tracked chassis and many of them obtained CE certification.
 Back by mature software capabilities, Agilex Robotics also provides customized autonomous driving solutions, including parallel driving solutions, robot R&D kits, mobile manipulator, and autopilot kit to enable customers to accelerate the development and verification of their autonomous driving and robotics projects.

 The company’s core teams come from leading companies such as DJI and Mathworks and well-known scientific research institutions.
-With the in-depth cooperation with over a thousand enterprises including Alibaba, Huawei, Honda, the China Construction Third Engineering Bureau, and over fifty global top universities, AgileX Robotics has deployed more than one thousand applications in a range of industries purposes including autonomous driving, academic research, agriculture management, geographic surveying industries, and more.。
+With the in-depth cooperation with over a thousand enterprises including Alibaba, Huawei, Honda, the China Construction Third Engineering Bureau, and over fifty global top universities, AgileX Robotics has deployed more than one thousand applications in a range of industries purposes including autonomous driving, academic research, agriculture management, geographic surveying industries, and more.

 <img src="https://github.com/agilexrobotics/agilex.io/blob/master/image/image-20210720181547923.png" alt="image-20210720181547923" style="zoom:200%;" />